-The Habitats Directive has defined neither the concept of the plan nor the project.
-However, in sharp contrast to the EIA Directive, it does not introduce any threshold as to the nature, the location, the size, the level of impact of the projects and plans falling within its scope of ambit.
-As a matter of law, where the EU lawmaker wishes to limit the obligation to carry out an EIA, it makes express provision to that end in laying down specific thresholds.
-14
+works or of other installations or schemes and 'other interventions in the natural surroundings including those involving the extraction of mineral resources'.
+Account must be made of the fact that the concepts of 'project' under the EIA Directive has been interpreted broadly by the CJEU.23 What is more, in sharp contrast to the EIA Directive, the Habitats Directive does not introduce any threshold as to the nature, the location, the size, the level of impact of the projects and plans falling within its scope of ambit.
+As a matter of law, where the EU lawmaker wishes to limit the obligation to carry out an EIA, it makes express provision to that end in laying down specific thresholds.24